How to Find Best iPhone Apps

 - 0

-I noticed an article earlier today about iPhone apps that said that there would be as many as three hundred thousand apps at the store by November 2010.
+I noticed an article earlier today about iPhone apps that said there would be as many as three hundred thousand apps at the store by November 2010.
 How many of these apps could be of use to anyone?
-How do you wade through the vast quantity of apps to find those few apps that will help you make your day go easier for business and personal use?
-You can go to several sites that offer reviews on iPhone apps that will give you the iPhone apps best suited for the application you want.
+How do you navigate the vast quantity of apps to find those few apps that will help you make your day easier for business and personal use?
+You can visit several sites that offer reviews on iPhone apps that will give you the best iPhone apps for the application you want.

 At appstoresapps.com, you can look at various categories of apps for just about anything you can think of.
-There are featured apps (I can not determine what makes them featured unless they merely paid for the privilege of appearing at the top of the page) along with links for free apps and paid apps, and iPhone apps reviews.
-There is even a section on tips for iPhone users to maximize the capabilities of their device.
+There are featured apps (I can not determine what makes them featured unless they merely paid for the privilege of appearing at the top of the page), links for free apps and paid apps, and iPhone app reviews.
+There is even a section on tips for iPhone users to maximize the capabilities of their devices.

-If you click on the “Most Popular Apps “ link, you are taken to a page with many links that begin with “Top 50…”.
-Some of these categories include Top 50 Free Game Apps, Top 50 Free Entertainment Apps, Top 50 Free Lifestyle Apps, Top 50 Free Utility Apps, and many more categories.
+If you click on the “Most Popular Apps “ link, you are taken to a page with links beginning with “Top 50…”.
+Some categories include Top 50 Free Game Apps, Top 50 Free Entertainment Apps, Top 50 Free Lifestyle Apps, Top 50 Free Utility Apps, and many more.
 These categories are mirrored with the Top 50 Paid Game Apps, Top 50 Paid Entertainment Apps, etc.

 RELATED ARTICLES: